etkecc/synapse-user-autoerase/README.md

 This is a simple script that will erase users from a Synapse server based on specific criteria:

-- not admin
+- not an admin
-- not guest
+- not a guest
 - not deactivated
 - not contain a specific string in their MXID
 - not older than a specific threshold in days

-It was developed for [etke.cc demo server](https://etke.cc/demo/) for the purpose of cleaning up the user database.
+It was developed for the [etke.cc demo server](https://etke.cc/demo/) for the purpose of cleaning up the user database.

 Another purpose of this repo is to be a test stand for migrating our [gitlab repos](https://gitlab.com/etke.cc) to [github](https://github.com/etke-cc)